octopode/continuous-converge/README.md

 # continuous-converge
-scripts for detecting convergent adaptation of continuous traits

-**"These are a work in progress, no guarantees!"**
+prototype scripts for detecting convergent adaptation of continuous traits at the amino acid level Continuous PCOC scripts and the ctenophore enzyme alignments in this repo are featured in **Combing Transcriptomes for Secrets of Deep-Sea Survival: Environmental Diversity Drives Patterns of Protein Evolution** [(Winnikoff et al., ICB 2018)](dx.doi.org/10.1093/icb/icz063), Open Access.
+They were also presented at the **Convergent Adaptation to Polar Environments Workshop** in Tampa, FL on Jan.
+3, 2019.

 As of 1/13/19, the scripts here implement two distinct methods: **PCOC** and **CPGLS**.